 4. Cutting out the breading and becoming low-carb

-Do not omit the breading, we repeat, do not omit the breading.
-That’s what gives each mouthful a crispy-crunchy texture and keeps the meat juicy.
+Do not omit the breading; we repeat, do not omit the breading.
+That gives each mouthful a crispy-crunchy texture and keeps the meat juicy.

-For a successful breading, the following steps should be followed: semi-optional brine (see above), flour, beaten egg and/or buttermilk, and more flour.
+For successful breeding, the following steps should be followed: semi-optional brine (see above), flour, beaten egg and/or buttermilk, and more flour.